The world’s biggest machine needs a major upgrade.

 And Xcel Energy is building two of those.

-Xcel Energy yields 3.6% and is a reliable dividend grower.
-It has also increased its dividend for 20 years in a row.
+Xcel Energy yields 3.5% and is a reliable dividend grower.
+It has also increased its dividend 20 years in a row.

-And right now, its shares are trading at 17x earnings.
-That’s a 15% discount compared to its average of 20x earnings over the past decade.
+And right now, its shares trade at less than 17x earnings.
+That’s more than a 15% discount compared to its average of 20x earnings over the past decade.

 Happy SWAN (sleep well at night) investing,